db30/act-r-container/README.md

 Then

-docker run -i -p 4000:4000 db30/act-r-container
+docker run -i -p 4000:4000 db30/act-r-container act-r.sh

-Clicking on the 4000 in the top right of the window will open the Environment, and the "Open Experiment WIndow" button will open a window with the experiment window viewer.
+Clicking on the 4000 at the top of the window will open the Environment, and the "Open Experiment Window" button will open a window with the experiment window viewer.